-As a generalist, Morris does not engage in too much original analysis or interpretation of Wilde.
+As a generalist in a Wilde sense, Morris does not engage in too much original analysis or interpretation.
 There is no new scholarship.
 He is content to readily cite Wilde sourcebooks by Mary Blanchard or Lewis & Smith.
 Nonetheless, he does this fastidiously where necessary, such as when he elucidates the identity of Wilde’s valet as given by Ellmann.
 This methodology reveals Morris as a man of details.
 He is assiduous in identifying anachronisms in Wilde’s early play Vera, which, despite being set in the late 18th century, includes some allusions from the late 19th century, when it was written.
 One is grateful for this as it is seldom mentioned.
 Morris also creditably recognizes the writings of Mary Eliza Haweis, another valuable, but less often mentioned, progenitor of Wilde’s aesthetic philosophy, especially as it relates to dress.

-This penchant for the particular is also realised in Morris’ pointing out, perhaps too pedantically, that the flower which Lillie Langtry is seen holding in Millais painting of her, is not a Jersey Lily but rather the genus Guernsey Lily.
-More worth while, perhaps, Morris’ observation extends to the woman herself, and I tend to concur with his challenging of Langtry’s supposed status as a beauty, although he is generous and wise enough to recognize that tastes change.
+This penchant for the particular is also realised in Morris’ pointing out, perhaps too pedantically, that the flower which Lillie Langtry is seen holding in Millais’ painting of her, is not a Jersey Lily but rather the genus Guernsey Lily.
+In a more worth while pursuit, perhaps, Morris’ observation extends to the woman herself, and I tend to concur with his challenging of Langtry’s supposed status as a beauty, although he is generous and wise enough to recognize that tastes change.

-Detailed though he is, Morris has vision enough not succumb too easily to Wildean apocrypha.
-For instance, he is correctly suspicious of Wilde’s deathbed quotation about the wallpaper —’one of us will have to go.’
-He also helps to propagate the trend in recent biography of doubt towards Wilde’s alleged ‘nothing to declare by my genius’ quotation at New York Customs.
+Detailed though he is, Morris has vision enough not to succumb too easily to Wildean apocrypha.
+For instance, he is correctly suspicious of Wilde’s death bed quotation about the wallpaper —’one of us will have to go,’ (which Wilde may have said, but certainly not as he lay dying).
+He also helps to propagate the trend in recent biography of doubt towards Wilde’s alleged ‘nothing to declare but my genius’ quotation at New York Customs.
 This is pleasing as Morris extends (albeit without credit) my identification of Ransome as the earliest source of the alleged statement in a 2002 article that sets the current tone of skepticism.
 Perhaps, in this respect, the cover of the book signals its uncertainty: it is as if the title Declaring His Genius had been decided upon before the author researched the remark.